Q: What's the age range for girls skating with RCHC?

 Q: I heard there are scholarships available.
 Is that true?

 A: Heck yes!
-To make hockey accessible to all girls interested in playing, we've given out over $1,200 in scholarships thus far, based on financial need and other considerations.
+To make hockey accessible to all girls interested in playing, we've given out literally thousands of dollars in scholarships since starting in 2013.
+They are awarded based on financial need and other considerations.
 Scholarship applications may be found on the season for which a player is applying for.
-(Ex: For a spring scholarship, see the spring season page.)
+(Ex: For a House program scholarship, see that page.)
 All of this has been made possible by generous supporters.
 If you'd like to donate to the RCHC Fund, which helps pay for scholarships, gear, and other items, pls click here!

 Q: Are there online sources to buy gear?